amesar/mlflow-examples/python/sparkml/README.md

 ## Overview

-* PySpark Spark ML Decision Tree Classification example
+* PySpark Spark ML Decision Tree Classification example.
-* Logs model in SparkML, custom UDF, MLeap and ONNX flavor.
+* Logs model in SparkML, custom UDF, MLeap and ONNX flavors.
-* Demonstrates both batch (UDF) and real-time scoring.
+* Both batch and real-time scoring.
 * Data: [../../data/train/wine-quality-white.csv](../../data/train/wine-quality-white.csv)

 ## Train

 The model can be logged in the following flavors:
-* spark-model - Always logged
+* spark-model - Always logged.
+* udf-spark-model - Custom Pyfunc model for spark-model UDF option.
-* mleap-model - Use the `log-as-mleap` option
+* onnx-model - Use the `log-as-onnx` option.
-* onnx-model - Use the `log-as-onnx` option
+* mleap-model - Use the `log-as-mleap` option.

 ### Options